NEW COURSE due to 2026 SNOW CONDITIONS – updated 4/15

 A: 0-1 | B: 2-3 | C: 4-5 | D: 6-7 | E: 8-9

-BIKE LEG – Sponsored by East Cascade Women’s Group
+Sponsored by East Cascade Women’s Group

 There will be downhill car traffic between the Bike Start and the Sunriver Junction.
 After Sunriver Junction, the large majority of downhill traveling cars will be detoured through Sunriver.
 There will, however, still be a few cars (who have been issued special passes) allowed on the downhill side of the road.
 There will ALWAYS be uphill traffic.
-Please be aware of vehicles while racing and pay attention to volunteers on the course as well as the Deschutes County Sheriff’s Office, which will be present at the Sunriver Junction.
+Please be aware of vehicles while racing and pay attention to flaggers and volunteers on the course as well as the Deschutes County Sheriff’s Office, which will be present at the Sunriver Junction.

 As you approach the Bike-to-Run Transition be sure to slow down and look for signs.
 You will be directed to exit the bike lane on Century Drive and enter a small paved path that will lead you to the Transition Zone.
 The path is only wide enough for 1-2 bikers, so be prepared to yield to those in front of you.
 If all goes according to plan, volunteers and transponder readers will support the transition with teammates by calling out approaching numbers.
 For racers who may need it, there will be a clothing/shoe drop-off area in this Transition Zone for racers to use the morning of the race.